How to Set Up Recurring Payments in Your Business

 Payment Depot supports the following gateways:

-Every payment gateway is a little bit different in how you need to set up your recurring charges.
-So, we’ve compiled a quick rundown on how to for:
+Every payment gateway differs in how you need to set up your recurring charges.
+So, we’ve compiled a quick “how-to” for:

 • PayPal